LLMSmartAudit/SmartContract-benchmark/README.md

 - **Diversity:** The similarity between any two selected contracts did not exceed 80%.
 - **Vulnerability Type Distribution:** At least 10% of the bugs corresponded to each specific type of vulnerability.

-In our study, we explored the ability of LLMs to detect a broad range of vulnerability types, including 32 complex logical types.
-These types include:
+In our study, we explored the ability of LLMs to detect a broad range of vulnerability types, including 32 complex logical types as follow:

 - Oracle manipulation
 - Ownership hijacking